 Failed screens should be resolved prior to discharge by echocardiography; discussion with a pediatric cardiologist prior to obtaining an echocardiogram is strongly recommended.

-Seattle Children’s Heart Center, Division of Neonatology and the Neonatal Outreach Program have been working together to provide resources to hospitals and providers for training and for echocardiography in the event of failed screens.
+Seattle Children’s Heart Center, Division of Neonatology and Neonatal Outreach Program have been working together to provide resources to hospitals and providers for training and for echocardiography in the event of failed screens.
 Providers should contact their regional pediatric cardiology resource for assistance in interpreting abnormal screens and facilitating echocardiography if necessary.

 What is the sensitivity of the screen?